 The Sycamore leaf pattern in this timeless scarf is a classic motif used by artisans in Kashmir.

-Known in Kashmir as Chinar or Booune, the Sycamore tree was originally imported from Central Asia to Kashmir in the 17th century and over time came to symbolize Kashmir and now finds its place in many artisanal forms, including embroidery, papier machee, wood carving and metal work.
-In Fall, the deep green sycamore leaves bring life to grey skies as they change to vibrant reds, ambers and yellows.
+Known in Kashmir as Chinar or Booune, the Sycamore tree was originally imported from Central Asia to Kashmir in the 17th century and over time came to symbolize Kashmir and now finds its place in many artisanal forms, including embroidery.
+This scarf has been hand embroidered in the Chain Stitch (Aari) style of work by farmer-artisans.

 Dimensions: 28" x 78"